lperamo/otra/doc/contributing/js.md

 #### Best practices

-- Use TypeScript, it provides types, annotations, object oriented code and so more.
+- Use TypeScript, it provides types, annotations, object-oriented code and so more.
   So type every variable, put return types …

 - Use the ‘use strict’ statement in order to have a clean code